NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

 ## Overview
 This sample demonstrates a way to ingest the administrative audit logs from an FSx for Data ONTAP file system into a CloudWatch log group.
-It will attempt to gather the administrative logs from all the FSx for Data ONTAP file systems that are within a specified region.
+It will attempt to gather the administrative logs from all the FSx for Data ONTAP file systems that are within a specified regions.
+It can even support cross account discovery.
 It will skip any file systems where the credentials aren't provided.
+This is how you can control which file systems you want to process.
 It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested the administrative logs from each
 FSx for ONTAP file system to ensure it doesn't add duplicate entries to the CloudWatch log group.
 You can run this script as a standalone program or as a Lambda function.
 These directions assume you are going to run it as a Lambda function.

-**NOTE**: There are two ways to install this program.
-Either with the [CloudFormation script](cloudformation-template.yaml) found this this repo, or by following the manual instructions found in the [README-MANUAL.md](README-MANUAL.md) file.
+To install it as a Lambda function, you can use the provided CloudFormation script.

 ## Prerequisites
-- An FSx for Data ONTAP file system.
+- At least one FSx for Data ONTAP file system.
 - An S3 bucket.
     - A "stats" file that is maintained by the program will be stored in this bucket.
 It is used to keep track of the last time the Lambda function successfully ingested administrative logs from each of the FSx for ONTAP file systems.
 Its size will be small (i.e. less than a few megabytes).